vc27/Documentation/Code Guidlines.md

 - folder name
 - initiate.php
 - check for initiation
-- settings class (optional)
+- settings class _optional_
 - required files

-Addons as a CMS
+### Addons as a CMS
 Most addons are a part of a greater cms.
 In this instance they should utilize cms functionality rather than reinventing the wheel.

-WP Code is inserted in production using proper hooks and filters The WordPress cms come with a hook and filter system which should be utilized at key points.
-This will enable other addons to hook in and make changes when necessary.
-Code added to WordPress should utilize proper hooks and filters such as init, admin_init, wp_head and various others.
+Addons should also utilize any filtering system that is available as well as present it's own filters so other addons may manipulate or add

+### AddonStarter
+Attached to this documentation is a folder that contains a default version of the "addons" folder with the addon starter "AddonStarter" that includes the necessary files for an addon.

+**dir/addons**
+- initiate-addons.php
+- AddonStarter/

+**dir/AddonStarter**
+- change-log.md
+- initiate.php
+- ClassName.php
+- ClassNameWP.php